In this Thermopro TP20 review, I’m going to look at all the features, pros and cons, what I love and what can be improved with this unit.

 Everything about the TP20 is designed to be user-friendly.

-For example, the range of presets takes all the guesswork out of grilling and smoking and saves you from Googling “safe temperature for cooked lamb” and the like.
+For example, the range of presets takes all the guesswork out of grilling and smoking and saves you from having to refer to our smoking times and temperatures chart all the time.

 Plus, all buttons are clearly labeled, so you’ll never have to guess which one to press.